Isoperimetric Inequalities on Slabs with applications to Cubes and Gaussian Slabs: Introduction

 However, in Section \ref{sec:high-dim-cube} we observe that the above conjecture cannot be true in full generality in high-dimension:

 \begin{theorem} The isoperimetric conjecture on the $n$-dimensional cube is false for all $n \geq 10$. \end{theorem}

 This confirms a prediction of Ros \cite{RosIsoperimetricProblemNotes}, who writes regarding the isoperimetric conjecture on $\Q^3$: ``In higher dimensions the corresponding conjecture is probably wrong".
 The argument for demonstrating that the conjecture is false is the same as the one used by Pedrosa--Ritor\'e in \cite{PedrosaRitore-Products} for showing that cylinders and half-balls fail to be isoperimetric minimizers in a slab $\R^{n-1} \times [0,1]$ for certain volumes and large $n$ (in fact, in precisely the same range $n \geq 10$).
 The only difference is that our computation is somewhat heavier since we need to disqualify the tubular neighborhoods of all $k$-dimensional faces.

 The falsehood of the conjecture in general dimension suggests that obtaining a positive answer in low-dimension would involve fortunate numeric coincidences.
-And indeed, our progress in dimension $n=3$ is based on several numerical computations.
+And indeed, as already mentioned, our progress in dimension $n=3$ is based on several numerical computations.